weiliubc/strategic_influencer_of_naive_agents/bots/README.md

 # Starting Point: Bot Examples

-This folder contains all simulations relating to the original strategic influencer model.
-This stems from the original example with a single strategic agent and five naive agents.
+This folder contains all simulations relating to the bot extensions of the strategic influencer model.
+These stem from the original example with a single strategic agent and five naive agents.

 ## May-June 2021